silly-lily/HTB-Machines/StartingPoint/Tier0/Explosion/README.md

 # Explosion Machine

-Explosion is a very easy machine on Hack The Box Starting Point Tier 0 that focuses on exploiting an RDP misconfiguration.
+Explosion is a very easy Windows machine on Hack The Box Starting Point Tier 0 that focuses on exploiting an RDP misconfiguration.

 ## Task 1